-The district's projected ADA to enrollment ratio (capture rate) for 2016-17 is 95.2 percent, which is within the historical average ratio for the three prior fiscal years.
-The district estimates 21,730 ADA for the current fiscal year, or no change from the 2015-16 P-2 ADA.
-For 2017-18 and 2018-19, ADA is projected to remain flat.
+The district's projected ADA to enrollment ratio (capture rate) for 2016-17 is 91.9 percent, which is lower than the historical average ratio for the three prior fiscal years.
+The district estimates 2,870 ADA for the current fiscal year, or a 0.9 percent decrease from the 2015-16 P-2 ADA.
+For 2017-18 and 2018-19, the district projects a 0.9 percent decrease in each year.

-district's Adopted Budget indicates a positive ending balance for all funds in the 2016-17 fiscal However, for the General year.
-Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$4.5 million in 2017-18 and \$7.4 million in 2018-Chart 2 shows the district's deficit spending historical trends and projections.
+The district's Adopted Budget indicates a positive ending balance for all funds in the 2016-17 fiscal year.
+However, for the General Fund, the district anticipates expenditures and uses will exceed revenues and sources by \$459,614 in 2016-17.
+Chart 2 shows the district's deficit spending historical trends and projections.